seqscope/NovaScope-exemplary-downstream-analysis/docs/Seurat/step1-preprocess.md

 ## Step 1.
 Preprocessing

-### Step 1.1 convert the SGE matrix to a merged format
+### Step 1.1 convert the SGE matrix into a FICTURE-compatible format

 Input & Output
 ```